dgoldhar/ELK/Getting Started.md

 <hr>

 ## Use the empow module

-The empow Elastic classification module is preconfigured to provide a simple configration of Logstash, Elasticsearch, and Kibana that can read security logs from many products and services, process them,  enrich them using the _empowclassifier_ plugin, store them in Elasticsearch, and anlyze them using a set of preconfigured Kibana visualizations and dashboards.
+The empow Elastic classification module is a preconfigured Elastic stack module that includes  a simple configration of Logstash, Elasticsearch, and Kibana that can read security logs from many products and services, process them,  enrich them using the _empowclassifier_ plugin, store them in Elasticsearch, and anlyze them using a set of preconfigured Kibana visualizations and dashboards.

+[//]:# (RamiC: later, I'll give you a download link)

 In order to use the empow module, download and install the module (in the future it will be available on Elastic as an open source module), install additional logstash plugins (used by the preconfigured empow module logstash pipeline), and install both Kibana and Elasticsearch.

-In this note, we assume that the entire Elastic stack (Logstash, Elasticsearch, and Kibana) is installed on the same node.
-If you install them on different nodes, or deploy a cluster of elasticsearch nodes, further configuration is required, that is not covered by this note.
+In this guide, we assume that the entire Elastic stack (Logstash, Elasticsearch, and Kibana) is installed on the same node.
+If you install them on different nodes, or deploy a cluster of elasticsearch nodes, further configuration is required, that is not covered here.

 ## Elasticsearch